Egg Free French Toast

 This easy Egg Free French Toast is sweet and perfectly golden, just like the real deal!
 Paired with fruit and your favorite protein, this eggless and vegan French Toast makes a well-rounded weekend breakfast.

 My husband was saying recently that French toast sounded good.
-However, our son is severely allergic to eggs, and can’t have traditional French toast.
-So I decided to set out to make a variety that he could enjoy with the rest of the family.
-This eggless French toast fits the bill!
+However, with our son’s egg allergy, French Toast isn’t something that we make in our house.
+So I decided to set out to make a variety the whole family can enjoy.
+This golden and delicious French Toast is made without eggs, and it fit the bill!

 French Toast - no eggs

 I often use cornstarch in my breading recipes, because it crisps up so nicely.
-It’s also perfect as a thickener in sauces, gravies, and egg free cheesecakes (I have egg free classic, pumpkin, and lemon cheesecake varieties – see all three recipes here!).
-It also helps keep cookies nice and soft – like these Top 8 Free Chocolate Chip Cookies!
-This made cornstarch seem like the perfect option to thicken up the egg free French Toast batter.
+It’s also a great thickener in sauces, gravies, and eggless cheesecakes (see some of my cheesecake recipes here!).
+It also helps keep cookies nice and soft.
+Cornstarch seemed like a great choice for this egg free French Toast batter.

 Looking for more sweet, egg free breakfast dishes?
 Check out my assortment of Eggless Pancakes and Waffles recipes below!